Easy, No Fuss, No mess Way to Cut and Seed a Pomegranate.

 - Wash and dry your pomegranate with a paper towel.

 - Using your hands, pull the arils (seeds) away from the thick white membrane; this little force helps the pomegranate seeds release and then fall out.
 I love doing this, it is so soothing.
-Make sure to have a plate/bowl to contain to prevent it from falling everywhere.
+Make sure to have a plate/bowl to contain and prevent it from falling everywhere.

 - Add all the seeds to a bowl of water; the remaining white membrane will float, remove them, Then rinse the pomegranate seeds, and add to a clean plate.

 - Store in the fridge for a couple of days; freeze if you wish to store pomegranate seeds for longer.
+(Make sure to check the video below to see how easy it is to cut/open a pomegranate).

 Pomegranate seeds can stain, so be careful not to allow them to burst everywhere.